AttilaSagiDev/keep-contacts-graph-ql/README.md

 ## Description ##

 This extension will add GraphQL support to the Keep Contacts Magento 2 module.
-Adding support to save contacts when the contact us form called via the contactUs mutation with GraphQL.
+Adding support to save contacts when the Contact Us form is called via the contactUs mutation with GraphQL.

-Also adding support for get previously saved contacts list for a specific customer which has an account in the store.
+Also adding support for getting previously saved contacts list for a specific customer who has an account in the store.

 ## Features ##

 - Adding support to save contact while using the contactUs GraphQL mutation
-- Adding support to receive list of contacts for registered customers via GraphQL query
+- Adding support to receive a list of contacts for registered customers via GraphQL query

 It is a separate module that does not change the default Magento files.